supremeimposter/My-Vault/GATE/Algorithms/Recurrence-Relation/Time Complexity for Recursive Programs.md

 }
 ```

 - In LINE 3, `n` is just a constant.
-It does NOT add up to the complexity, since it just adds the value `n` to that recursion's output.
+It does NOT add up to the complexity, since it just adds the value `n` to that recursion's output, which is just a constant amount of work.
 - The equivalent recurrence relation of the code in LINE 3 is,
 $$
 T(n) = T(n - 1) + 1
 $$
+---
 ```c hl:3
 int B(n) {
 	if (n <= 1) return 1;